VinceIP/MochaChip/README.md

 ## Current features

-- mochachip.MochaChip can load any .ch8 file through the GUI.
+- MochaChip can load any .ch8 file through the GUI.
 Any CHIP-8 program that makes use of an extension like SUPER-CHIP or xochip will not work (yet).

 - The viewport can be resized by selecting a scale factor in the display menu.
 The original CHIP-8 is restricted to just